Livesey Hall War Memorial: Sculptor

-The Livesey Hall War Memorial was designed and sculpted by British artist Sydney March.
+The Livesey Hall War Memorial was designed and sculpted by the British artist Sydney March.
 The son of George and Elizabeth March, he was born in 1876 in Stoneferry, a suburb of Hull, East Riding of Yorkshire, England.
 He was the second of nine children, eight of whom became artists.
 As a child, Sydney March worked as a monumental sculptor's apprentice.
 Later, he attended the Royal Academy Schools, where he won first prize in 1900.
 March exhibited thirteen times at The Exhibition of the Royal Academy of Arts between 1906 and 1932.
 His family established studios at their home of Goddendene in Farnborough, Kent after 1901.
 Sydney March was a prolific artist whose primary focus was war memorials, as well as sculptures of British royalty and other contemporary figures.

 He and his siblings completed the National War Memorial of Canada after the 1930 death of their brother, sculptor Vernon March.
 Other monuments for which he is renowned include the Royal Inniskilling Fusiliers South African War Memorial in Northern Ireland, the United Empire Loyalist Monument in Canada, and the Lancaster Monument in England.
 Smaller-scale pieces include the portrait busts of King Edward VII and Cecil John Rhodes, both in the National Portrait Gallery in London.
-Sydney March died in 1968 at age 92.
-His ashes were interred in the family plot at Saint Giles the Abbot Churchyard in Farnborough.
+Sydney March died in 1968 at the age of 92.
+His ashes were interred in the family plot at St Giles the Abbot Churchyard in Farnborough.
 In 1922, Sydney had sculpted the bronze angel monument that marks the March plot.